Atari Anniversary Edition

-Atari Anniversary Edition is a video-game compilation of Atari arcade games.
-It was developed by Digital Eclipse and published by Infogrames.
+Atari Anniversary Edition is a 2001 video game compilation of Atari arcade games, developed by Digital Eclipse and published by Infogrames Interactive.

 Features

 Atari Anniversary Edition features twelve Atari arcade games from over the years within an arcade-based setting.
 Alongside the games are other features, including interviews with Atari founder Nolan Bushnell, box artworks and manuals, among other special features.